callnow

 Important Note: Cost of Goods Sold (COGS) is not Cost of Sales (COS)

-Although these terms are often used interchangeably, there is a big difference between these two terms.
+Although these terms are often used interchangeably, there is a significant difference between these two terms.
 COGS specifically refers to the direct costs related to producing goods or obtaining inventory that has been sold during a particular period.
-On the other hand, COS not only includes the direct cost of goods sold but also other costs that are directly related to generating revenue, such as direct labor and direct overhead.
-Essentially, COS encompasses a broader range of expenses than COGS, as it may include additional costs associated with delivering the product or service to the customer.
+On the other hand, COS includes the direct cost of goods sold and other costs that are directly related to generating revenue, such as direct labor and direct overhead.
+Essentially, COS contains a broader range of expenses than COGS, as it may include additional costs associated with delivering the product or service to the customer.

 Key Components of the Cost of Sales